-- The use of a single sample type (either lithium heparin or serum) is recommended for troponin analysis when collecting serial samples from the same patient. - If clotting time is increased due to thrombolytic or anticoagulant therapy, using serum samples may increase the risk of micro-clots, fibrin, or particulate matter.
-Lithium-heparin plasma is the preferred sample type for patients undergoing anticoagulant therapy. - Specimens from some individuals with pathologically high gamma globulin levels may demonstrate depressed troponin values.
-This may be due to the presence of cardiac troponin-specific autoantibodies.20 Additional information may be required for diagnosis. - Do not pour the calibrators back into the vials after calibration because evaporation could occur, which may affect performance. - Dispose of any calibrator remaining in the sample cups after 4 hours. - Do not refill calibrator sample cups when the contents are depleted.
-If required, dispense fresh calibrators. - Heterophilic antibodies and rheumatoid factor in human serum can react with reagent immunoglobulins, interfering with in vitro immunoassays.21 Patients routinely exposed to animals or to animal serum products can be prone to this interference and anomalous values may be observed.
+- The use of a single sample type (either lithium heparin or serum) is recommended for cTnI analysis when collecting serial samples from the same patient. - Values obtained with different assay methods cannot be used interchangeably.
+Interpretations using serial measurements should be based on results obtained with the same assay method.
+The measured concentration of cTnl in a given specimen can vary between assays due to differences in assay design and methodology. - If clotting time is increased due to thrombolytic or anticoagulant therapy, using serum samples may increase the risk of micro-clots, fibrin, or particulate matter.
+Lithium-heparin plasma is the preferred sample type for patients undergoing anticoagulant therapy. - Specimens from some individuals with pathologically high gamma globulin levels may demonstrate depressed cTnl values.
+This may be due to the presence of cTnl-specific autoantibodies.
+Additional information may be required for diagnosis. - Heterophilic antibodies and rheumatoid factor in human serum can react with reagent immunoglobulins, interfering with in vitro immunoassays.
+Patients routinely exposed to animals or to animal serum products can be prone to this interference and anomalous values may be observed.
 Additional information may be required for diagnosis. - Samples from patients receiving preparations of mouse monoclonal antibodies for therapy or diagnosis may contain human anti-mouse antibodies (HAMA).
-Such samples may show either falsely elevated or falsely depressed values when tested with this method.22
+Such samples may show either falsely elevated or falsely depressed values when tested with this method.